 Advance, do not let your eye linger behind.
 Do not lead the procession astray.
 Do not tread on fields.
 Do not encroach on the share of a friend.

 Do not pick up things you do not own.
 Do not listen when two people converse.
 Abide by the right of bread and salt.
 Do not look at another’s wife and commit treachery.
-Do not go to places you are not Invited.
+Do not go to places you are not invited to.
 If you do, go to honest people, to places of which you are sure.
 Keep secrets.
 At every gathering retain in your mind the things you may hear.

 Do not carry word from house to house.
 Refrain from backbite, from denunciation, from talking behind the backs of others, from gossip.
 Be decent.
 Maintain good relations with everyone.
 Do not be stubborn and poisonous of the tongue.
 Do not go in front of those who are more imminent than you.